Jont: 2013–present

 In 2019, Jont released his seventh album Gentle Warrior, showcasing a quieter singing style that allowed him to sing "from a place inside that felt more connected to my true essence."

-Jont will release a follow-up album entitled Thank You for the Medicine in 2020.
+Thank You for the Medicine was released in 2020 in collaboration with musicians from around the world.
+The album which blends electronic beats with choir and string arrangements was mixed by Grammy Award winning engineer Mark Lawson.
+Jont calls this new sound "medicine pop."

+In 2024, Jont released Old Traveller, an album of medicine songs inspired by his experiences with Vipassana meditation and Ayahuasca.

+Jont is joined by his band The Fish on his newest album Walk Right Through which is scheduled for release in 2025.
+The album was mixed by Adam Fuest at Twin Peaks Studio in Wales, UK and will be released on Julian Taylor's Howling Turtle label.

 Unlit

 In the summer of 2006, Whittington posted a message on his Myspace profile essentially inviting people to offer their homes as venues for his tour of US – a concept simply tagged Unlit.
 Cameraman Dave Depares joined him to document the tour, and the resulting ten-part video blog series was posted on YouTube entitled The State We're In.

 From April to May 2008, Whittington and Depares filmed a second ten-part series of their video blog, this time entitled The House We're In and taking Unlit to Myspace user's houses in the UK.

 Shortly after this UK telecoms company Orange commissioned a third series of the show, called The Road We're On, as part of their "I Am Everyone" campaign.
 Episodes were premiered on Myspace a week before being posted on YouTube.
 Eight episodes were posted, plus a twenty-minute retrospective documentary, which was posted on Dailymotion.

 The Unlit series has been viewed by over two million people.

 In October 2008, in conjunction with the BBC Radio 2's Dermot O'Leary show and the BBC's Electric Proms, the Unlit series culminated in an Electric Proms/Unlit event in North London.